Kardarigan/kardarigan/README.md

 [![D's GitHub stats](https://github-readme-stats.vercel.app/api?username=Kardarigan&show_icons=true&bg_color=121212&title_color=F5F5F5&text_color=F05454&icon_color=F5F5F5&count_private=true)](https://github.com/anuraghazra/github-readme-stats)

-A Persian-American Software Engineer who dislike using transition and dumb animations on websites, building GUI apps, and goofing in Social Media that are filled with selfish people without useful content.
+A Persian-American Software Engineer who hate using transition and dumb animations on websites, building GUI apps, and goofing in Social Media that are filled with selfish people without useful content.
 I wish I could describe it to people and use just two colors, Black and Red in all my websites, building all programs without GUI just in Console.
 After all, I will completely disappear the Linux and all of its distributions (except BlackArch because it's name) and make a world of Windows users . . .

 Let's write lots of Codes 🗽